Many new parents are eager to know when their newborn will sleep according to a schedule or what their baby’s sleep pattern will be like.

 Newborn day/night confusion

-When your son or daughter was in mum’s womb, mum’s movements lulled baby to sleep and when mum rested, you may have noticed baby perked up.
+When your son or daughter was in mum’s womb, mum’s movements lulled baby to sleep and when mum rested, you may have noticed he or she perked up.
 It takes a few days to several weeks for this to be sorted out but it will get sorted out.
 Of course, this is tiring for us, parents!

 Newborn sleep patterns

-When your baby is first born, they will sleep more than be awake.
+When your baby is first born, she/he will sleep more than be awake.

 Newborns generally sleep about 16 hours per day and their awake time includes any feedings.
 They will usually only be able to stay awake for one hour at a time.

-As the weeks go by they will be able to stay up longer and there is a wide range of normal for a baby.
-On average however, most babies will still need 14-15 hours in a 24-hour period by one month of age to be happy with their world.
+As the weeks go by they will be able to stay up longer but will still sleep 14-16 hours in a 24-hour period by one month of age.
 By 3 months old, the average amount of sleep in 24 hours is still 14 hours.

 Newborn sleep schedules

-Many people might tell you to keep your baby up such that he will sleep more at night, but unfortunately the opposite is true.
+Many people might tell you to keep your baby up such that he will sleep more at night, but unfortunately this will only lead to more and more sleep deprivation that will make baby fight sleep until the baby is overtired and cranky.